Updated September 22nd, 2020

 - Feline infectious peritonitis or FIP

-However, only one of these is common in cats brought to the vet.
-FIP is estimated to cause the death of between 0.3 and 1.3% of cats worldwide.
+However, only FIP is common in cats brought to the vet.
+This disease alone is estimated to cause the death of between 0.3 and 1.3% of cats worldwide.

 What Is FIP?